 My late father, Philip Radcliffe-Evans, was born in Liverpool in 1917.
 Before WWII he studied at the London School of Printing with the intention of entering the printing industry.
 Having enlisted in the army with his brother in 1939, they were both captains in the Royal Artillery and were deployed in N. Africa in the 8th Army.
 His brother, Bill, was killed in February 1941, and my father was captured and taken prisoner at the siege of Tobruk later the same year.

-He spent a year at a prison camp at Chieti in Italy and was then moved to Germany in 1942, first to Stalag VII-A at Moosburg, and then to Oflag-79, Brunswick-Querum for the remainder of the war until the camp was liberated in April 1945.
+He spent a year at a prison camp at Chieti in Italy and was then moved to Germany in 1943, first to Stalag VII-A at Moosburg, Bavaria, then to Oflag VIII-F, Mahrisch Trubeau, and finally to Oflag-79, Brunswick-Querum for the remainder of the war until the camp was liberated in April 1945.

-It was at Brunswick that he realised after an accidental bombing of the camp by American forces, that he could use the tiles from the damaged shower block as lithographic plates, and that a printing press could be constructed for the sole purpose of printing escape maps.
+It was at Brunswick that he realised after a bombing raid of nearby industrial installations by American forces that also hit the POW camp in August 1944 that he could use the tiles from the damaged adminstration block as lithographic plates, and that a printing press could be constructed for the sole purpose of printing escape maps.

 After the war, he re-entered the printing industry and became managing director of Tinlings, a firm of printers and bookbinders based in Prescot, Lancashire and nearby Liverpool.
 The firm was a large and successful one throughout the 1950s and 1960s, and took on many apprentices from the local area during that era.
 One of these was Ken Burnley, now retired and running a letterpress studio, Juniper Press, at the Bluecoat Chambers in Liverpool.
 He and I met in 2014, introduced entirely coincidentally by a mutual friend.